timdittmann/SNIVEL/docs/source/index.rst

    pages/community.md

 .. note::
-   This project is funded by NASA ROSES: NASA 22-ESI22-0004
+   This project is funded by NASA ROSES: 22-ESI22-0004

 |pic1|      |pic2|  |pic3|